Monthly Archives: January 2018

 We supply into both Grass Roots and Professional clubs alongside Schools, Colleges, Universities and Corporate groups.
 Locally based in-house design, state of the art sales administration and manufacturing capability allows us to offer superb customer service and on of the shortest lead-times in the industry.

 We currently have 26 members of staff across our sales, admin and design teams in the UK to service our UK and Export Markets.
 We are now actively looking to expand our Design Team and are seeking experienced CAD designers to join us in our Leigh (Lancashire) office and in our Somerton (Somerset) office.
-O
+Opportunities

 Posted: January 26, 2018